Yanaput/EGCI301-Final-project-PED/README.md

 https://youtu.be/z8gg14Scas8

-ps.
+#PS.

 This project lack a lot of basic features, such start/exit buttons, game options and etc., due to course objective and time constraint(we have around a month to build this project from scratch including modelling).